yukontaf/yukontaf.github.io/index.md

 ### Spread Widening Prediction

 In the [first](orderBook.html) script, I implemented a simple animated order book (much of the code is redundant, watch the result at the end of the file, note: in order to view an animated version you will need to download and launch the source code on your local machine).
 In a [second](spreadWideningPred.html) – tried to build a model which would predict if the spread becomes wider or not.
 To do so, I needed to deal with an extremely imbalanced dataset.

+### Time Series Prediction

+In [this]([Google Colab](https://colab.research.google.com/drive/1WrEgv0BM4qvAEHW4d3X_41Hy2FvQshC3#scrollTo=sCRtsvD3y2jH)) notebook I implemented two fundamentally different algorithms for forecasting: the fist was simple moving average, which, in my opinion, performs poorly, and the second was deep neural network.
+As we can see there, DNN can give us pretty accurate (compared with moving average) results even if our dataset is very small (in my case it were 25 points there).
+This work clearly demonstrates that I'm capable of performing intricate procedures for preparing dataset for forecasting with neural network and obtain reasonable results.

 ### SQL scripts